-If spin waves were emitted at a constant rate in time, the orbits encompassing all the minima (that is, orange trajectories in Fig.~\ref{fig:meanfieldresults}-(a) and (d) ) would localize down one the wells of the effective potential on the Bloch sphere, either the paramagnetic minimum or one of the ferromagnetic minima ( a single one for $p \geq 3$ odd or a pair for $p \geq 4$ even), with approximately equal probability.
-The plot obtained for $p = 3$ in Fig.~\ref{fig:non-equilibrium phase diagrams 3} shows that this is not the case: the dynamical ferromagnetic phase is of course always robust against fluctuations, while the dynamical bistable one is not and for sufficiently large values of $J$ the trajectories localize predominantly around the paramagnetic minimum, asymptotically converging to stable orbits, thus identifying a new $\emph{dynamical paramagnetic phase}$.
-Quantitatively, in Fig.~\ref{fig:non-equilibrium phase diagrams 3} we observe three typical asymptotic behaviour for the trajectories (either encompassing all the wells or orbiting around one of the two minima): to each of them corresponds to a narrow interval of values for $\overline{S^x}$, being greatest in the dynamical ferromagnetic phase and smallest in the paramagnetic one (although non vanishing due to the asymmetry of the energy profile).
-The dynamical order parameter $\overline{S^x}$ also exhibits a discontinuity when crossing the border line $J_{dyn}(g)$ (discussed in greater detail \ref{APP_discontinuity_line}), between the dynamical bistable and paramagnetic regions, giving rise also to a new first-order transition driven by $J$.
-The predominance of localization around $S^x = 0$ is softened close to the mean-field critical point $g = g_{dyn}$, where localization in the ferromagnetic basin becomes more frequent and the line limiting the dynamical ferromagnetic phase is melted in a narrow chaotic crossover region, equivalent to the one observed for $p=2$ \cite{Lerose2018}.\\
+If spin waves were emitted at a constant rate in time, the orbits encompassing all the minima (i.e. orange trajectories in Fig.~\ref{fig:meanfieldresults}-(a) and (d) ) would localize down one of the wells of $\mathcal{H}_{cl}(\Vec{\mathcal{S}},g)$ with approximately equal probability.
+The phase diagram for $\overline{\mathcal{S}^x}$, depicted for $p=3$ in Fig.~\ref{fig:non-equilibrium phase diagrams 3}, reveals a more nuanced behavior.
+While the dynamical ferromagnetic phase is of course robust against fluctuations, the dynamical bistable phase loses stability for sufficiently large values of $J$ and its trajectories predominantly localize around the paramagnetic minimum, asymptotically converging to stable orbits.
+These asymptotic orbits identify a third, new \emph{dynamical paramagnetic phase} on the phase diagram.
+Quantitatively, each dynamical phase corresponds to a narrow interval of values of $\overline{\mathcal{S}^x}$, with the greatest values in the dynamical ferromagnetic phase and the smallest in the paramagnetic one (although non-vanishing due to the asymmetry of the energy profile).
+In our discussion, we use the notation $J_{dyn}(g)$ to identify the transition line between the dynamical bistable and dynamical paramagnetic phases.
+As detailed in Appendix~\ref{APP_discontinuity_line}, $\overline{\mathcal{S}^x}$ exhibits a discontinuity when crossing $J_{dyn}(g)$, giving rise to a new first-order DPT driven by $J$.
+The predominance of localization around $\mathcal{S}^x = 0$ is softened close to the mean-field critical point $g = g_{dyn}$, where localization in the ferromagnetic basin becomes more frequent.
+The line separating the dynamical ferromagnetic phase from other phases is consequently melted in a narrow chaotic crossover region, akin to the one observed for $p=2$~\cite{Lerose2018}.\\